Water Retention on TRT - What to do?

 How Much Magnesium and Potassium is Required per Day?

+With both magnesium and potassium fluid retention can be regulated.
 Both Magnesium and Potassium should be supplied by diet and the body does not make any naturally.
-Both are needed to regulate blood pressure which plays a role in water retention apart from other vital functions that each of them perform.
+Both are needed to regulate blood pressure which plays a role in TRT water retention apart from other vital functions that each of them perform.

 NIH Recommends the Following Daily Intake: